Look beyond bonds for sustainable retirement income

 You may not like the answer, and you probably already know it: You’ll need to keep a sizeable portion of your assets in a diversified portfolio of stocks.

-Bonds are great for money that you need in the near term (i.e. the next five years or less), but they are lousy at providing any real returns once adjusted for inflation.
-To achieve that you need the growth potential that equities offer, which have outpaced inflation by 7.6% over the last 50 years (and by 10.8% over the last 10 years).
-On average, the 10-year Treasury Bond only exceeded inflation by 1.9% over the last 50 years, while failing to keep up with inflation over the last decade, falling short by 1.9% per year.
+Bonds are great for the money you need in the near term (i.e., the next five years or less), but they are lousy at providing any real returns once adjusted for inflation.
+To achieve that, you need the growth potential that equities offer, which has outpaced inflation by 7.6% over the last 50 years (and by 10.8% over the last 10 years).
+On average, the 10-year Treasury Bond only exceeded inflation by 1.9% over the last 50 years while failing to keep up with inflation over the last decade, falling short by 1.9% per year.

 But aren’t stocks too risky?